Cities for Climate Protection program: Benefits and successes of the CCP Program as a transnational governance network

-Barriers Toward CCP program Local Policy Action
+Barriers toward CCP program local policy action

 Three main institutional barriers exist in transforming CCP program political will into policy action; bureaucratic structure, administrative capacity and budgetary constraints.
 Bureaucratic structure negatively affects the workings of the CCP program, as there is often no institutional home for climate change policy making.
 Many municipal governments have specialised departments with specific mandates with little interaction between departments, posing problems for CCP municipal governments as to control GHG emissions requires collaborative efforts from departmental areas of waste-management, health, air quality, transport and land-use planning amongst others.
 Thus the CCP program requires municipal governments to institutionalise efforts to control GHG emissions, housing all issues under one roof of say an environmental department.

 Lack of administrative capacity leaves many cities without the facilities to develop local policies and programmes for climate change mitigation, leaving it increasingly difficult and time-consuming to address climate change at the municipal level.
 Many US cities in particular are unable or unwilling to provide adequate resources to address this issue due to more pressing agenda issues, and many personnel lack the technical capacity to monitor and analyse GHG emissions due to highly complex processes and inadequate access to necessary data.

 Budgetary constraints emerge through an unwillingness to invest financial resources into climate change mitigation strategies.
 Many city budgets constrain the flexibility of municipal government officials to invest in GHG reduction projects, viewing the issue as a luxury expenditure.
 It is not un-common in response however for CCP municipal governments to convince officials to invest in some GHG reduction technologies, with the argument money saved through mitigation strategies can be used for re-investment in further mitigation strategies.